moroots/moroots/README.md

 <!-- Hello -->
 Howdy👋 <br/>

 My name is Maurice!
-I'm an Atmospheric Physicists working on solving data problems in Atmospheric Science wiht Python! <br/>
+I'm an Atmospheric Physicists working on solving data problems in Atmospheric Science with Python! <br/>

 🔭 I'm focuesed on developing a python package for downloading, discovering, and analysis in Atmospheric Science Data <br/>
 🌱 I’m currently advancing in Backend Software, Data Engineering, and Machine Learning <br/>